mikepettenato/panda-db/README.md

 <b>Note</b>: You can add the dir property to the task shown above if you want to change the patch directory from it's
 default value of './patch'

-You can run the above task, as follows:
+You can run the above task, as follows: <br>
     ./gradlew createPatch -Ddesc="create user table"

 ## Create a 'GenerateSql' task